-For those interested in submitting to the Bulletin of the American Meteorological Society (BAMS), please see Form Follows Function: BAMS Article Categories.
+For those interested in submitting to the Bulletin of the American Meteorological Society (BAMS), please see the BAMS Article Types section lower on this page.
 BAMS does not follow the submission types outlined below.

 The following journals have submission types in addition to those listed above.